Is Fordham a good choice for a political science major if I’m interested in law or government?

 Is Fordham a good school for a communications major?

-How strong is Princeton's computer science major for undergraduates?
+How strong is Fordham’s psychology program for undergraduates?

 Have questions about the admissions process?